Aspect Ratio Universal Rectangular Layouts: Introduction

 \section{Introduction}

-A \emph{rectangular layout} (a.k.a.\ \emph{mosaic floorplan} or \emph{rectangulation}) is a subdivision of an axis-aligned rectangle into axis-aligned rectangle faces, it is \emph{generic} if no four faces have a point in common.
-In the \emph{dual graph} $G(\mathcal{L})$ of a layout $\mathcal{L}$, the nodes correspond to rectangular faces, and an edge corresponds to a pair of rectangles whose common boundary contains a line segment~\cite{EppsteinMSV12,Rinsma87a,Rinsma87b}.
+A \emph{rectangular layout} (for short, \emph{layout}) is a subdivision of an axis-aligned rectangle into axis-aligned rectangular faces; it is also known as \emph{mosaic floorplan} or \emph{rectangulation}.
+A layout is \emph{generic} if no four faces have a point in common; see Fig.~\ref{fig:intro1}.
+In this paper all layouts are generic unless stated otherwise.
+In the \emph{dual graph} $G(\mathcal{L})$ of a layout $\mathcal{L}$, the nodes correspond to rectangular faces, and an edge corresponds to a pair of faces that share a boundary segment of positive length~\cite{EppsteinMSV12,Rinsma87a,Rinsma87b}.

-Two generic layouts are \emph{strongly equivalent} if they have isomorphic dual graphs, and the corresponding line segments between rectangles have the same orientation (horizontal or vertical); see Fig.~\ref{fig:intro} for examples.
-Two generic layouts are \emph{weakly equivalent} if there is a bijection between their horizontal and vertical segments, resp., such that the contact graphs of the segments are isomorphic plane graphs.
-Strong equivalence implies weak equivalence~\cite{Felsner14}; however, for example the brick layouts in Figs.~\ref{fig:brick1} and~\ref{fig:brick2} are weakly equivalent, but not strongly equivalent.
-The closures of weak (resp., strong) equivalence classes under the uniform norm extend to nongeneric layouts, and a nongeneric layout may belong to the closures of multiple equivalence classes.
+Two layouts are \emph{strongly equivalent} if they have isomorphic dual graphs, and the corresponding line segments between adjacent faces have the same orientation (horizontal or vertical).
+Two layouts are \emph{weakly equivalent} if there are bijections between their maximal horizontal line segments as well as between their maximal vertical line segments, and the contact graphs of all segments are isomorphic plane graphs.
+Strong equivalence implies weak equivalence~\cite{Felsner14}, but weak equivalence does not imply strong equivalence; see Fig.~\ref{fig:intro2} for examples.
+The closures of weak (resp., strong) equivalence classes under the Hausdorff distance\footnote{The distance between layouts $\LL_1$ and $\LL_2$ is the Hausdorff distance between the sets $S(\LL_1)$ and $S(\LL_2)$, where $S(\LL_i)$ is the union of all segments in $\LL_i$ for $i\in \{1,2\}$.} extend to nongeneric layouts, and a nongeneric layout may belong to the closures of multiple equivalence classes.

 Rectangular layouts have been studied for more than 40 years, originally motivated by VLSI design~\cite{MSL76,Otten82,WimerKC88} and cartography~\cite{Raisz34}, and more recently by data visualization~\cite{KreveldS07}.
 The weak equivalence classes of layouts are in bijection with Baxter permutations~\cite{AckermanBP06,Reading12,YaoCCG03}.